siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

    * The mapping can be established automatically …
    * … or manually
 * The use of DAOs (Data Access Objects) to abstract database access
-* Some languages (like Java) feature APIs that can be used to implement ORMs (JPI – Java Persistence API)
+* Some languages (like Java) feature APIs that can be used to implement ORMs (JPA – Java Persistence API)

 ## ORM / ORM Concepts - 3 - Pattern: ActiveRecord